 The biofilm and parasite conversation, simply

 People often describe biofilm as a protective layer that can form around unwanted organisms.
-In plain language, the idea people share is that if something can help disrupt that layer, it may make a cleansing routine feel more effective.
+In plain language, the idea is that if something can help disrupt that layer, it may make a cleansing routine feel more effective.

 This is where castor oil comes into the conversation.
 People talk about castor oil's unique fatty acid profile, and they point to ricinoleic acid as the reason castor oil is used so widely in traditional practices.

 You will also see people connect this to parasites.
-People use castor oil wraps or packs as part of parasite-cleansing routines because they believe castor oil may support the body in clearing unwanted substances, and ricinoleic acid may be helpful in the broader biofilm conversation.
+People use castor oil wraps, or packs, as part of parasite-cleansing routines because they believe castor oil may support the body in clearing unwanted substances, and ricinoleic acid may be helpful in the broader biofilm conversation.

 Castor oil wraps and liver support